gurnitha/2022-django-blog-magazine/README.md

         2. But there are some items do not show

         NEXT> Showing the rest items in dropdown menu

         modified:   README.md
         modified:   apps/blog/templatetags/show_menu.py
+        modified:   templates/shared/tpl/menu_tpl.html

+#### 7. MENU TEMPLATE TAGS Part 5 - Showing the rest of the menu items in dropdown menu

+        Steps:

+        1. In show_menu.py load the rest of menu items
+        2. In show_menu.py modify first_three_categories to first_two_categories
+           and modify the loop in menu_tpl.html accordingly.
+        3. In menu_tpl.html fetch and loop the rest of menu item
+        4. Test it out :)

+        modified:   README.md
+        modified:   apps/blog/templatetags/show_menu.py